 That’s why all five of the dividend stocks covered here boast a “strong buy” rating from the Street’s best analysts.
-With these stocks, you can enjoy long-term dividend returns, but without compromising on stock quality.
+With these stocks, you can enjoy long-term dividend returns without compromising.

-So what makes these stocks so attractive?
+So what makes these dividend stocks so attractive?
 Let’s take a closer look:

 • Dividend Aristocrat with 32 years dividend growth

 • 3.6% dividend yield vs. 4.7% sector average

 One of the best oil and gas dividend stocks, Chevron Corporation (NYSE:CVX), previously announced an impressive $3 billion stock buyback.
 The news sent shares of Chevron up even though reported earnings of $3.41 billion missed the $3.94 billion consensus.